 Now, let’s look at some definitions, from the American Psychological Association.

 Social anxiety is the “fear of social situations in which embarrassment may occur… or there is a risk of being negatively evaluated by others… Social anxiety involves apprehensiveness about one’s social status, role, and behavior” (APA).
-When it’s severe and pervasive enough that it causes significant distress and functional impairment, that gets into the territory of the diagnosis of social phobia, also known as social anxiety disorder.
+When it’s severe and pervasive enough that it causes significant distress and functional impairment, that gets into the territory of the diagnosis of social anxiety disorder/social phobia.
 However, people may experience anxiety in social situations without it rising to the level of a mental illness.

 Introversion–extroversion is “the range, or continuum, of self-orientation from introversion, characterized by inward and self-directed concerns and behaviors, to extraversion, characterized by outward and social-directed concerns and behaviors” (APA).
 Introversion and extroversion are personality traits, and most people don’t fall at either extreme of the continuum.
 Introverts don’t necessarily want to be alone all the time; most introverts aren’t hermits like I am.
 They prefer socializing with a few people they know well rather than have small talk with a bunch of strangers at a party, and their mental batteries are recharged by having alone time afterwards, while extroverts are re-energized from being around people.